Wandering continua for rational maps: Wandering continua for torus coverings

-\begin{proof} Assume by contradiction that there exists a bounded component $I=(x_1, y_1)$ of $L\smm B$ and two distinct points $x,y\in I$ such that $\pi(x)=\pi(y)$.
+\begin{proof} Let $I$ be a bounded component of $L\smm B$.
 Then there are exactly two components $U,V$ of $\CC\smm(L\cup B)$ such that their boundaries contain the interval $I$.
-We claim that at least one of them, denoted by $U$, is bounded.
-Otherwise one can find a Jordan curve $\gamma$ in $U\cup V\cup I$ such that $\gamma$ separates the point $x_1$ from the point $y_1$.
-Since $\gamma$ is disjoint from $B$ and both $x_1$ and $y_1$ are contained in $B$, this contradicts that fact that $B$ is connected.
+We claim that at least one of them, denoted it by $U$, is bounded.
+Otherwise one may find a Jordan curve $\gamma$ in $U\cup V\cup I$ such that $\gamma$ separates the two endpoints $x_1$ and $y_1$ of $I$.
+Since $\gamma$ is disjoint from $B$, and both $x_1$ and $y_1$ are contained in $B$, this contradicts the fact that $B$ is connected.